ZhifeiDing/zhifeiding.github.io/_posts/2023-9-30-History-Of-POWER-What-Makes-POWER-so-Powerful.md

 ![Pasted image 20230909193549.png](/assets/images/power/Pasted image 20230909193549.png)

 ## NCU
-The Power10 Non-Cacheable Unit (NCU) is responsible for processing noncacheable load and store operations, word and doubleword load and store atomic instructions (lwat, ldat, stwat, stdat), and certain other uncacheable operations such as $tlbie$ and portions of the various $sync$ and $ptesync$ instructions.
+The Power10 Non-Cacheable Unit (NCU) is responsible for processing noncacheable load and store operations, word and doubleword load and store atomic instructions (lwat, ldat, stwat, stdat), and certain other uncacheable operations such as __tlbie__ and portions of the various __sync__ and __ptesync__ instructions.
 One NCU unit is instantiated per SMT4-core resource.
 ![Pasted image 20230909194305.png](/assets/images/power/Pasted image 20230909194305.png)
 The Power10 NCU provides one dedicated cache-inhibited load station (LDS) per thread to process cache inhibited loads and load word or doubleword atomics (lwat, ldat).
 Cache-inhibited loads (whether guarded or not) and load atomics are neither gathered nor are they reordered in the Power10 implementation.
 For cache-inhibited stores and store word and doubleword atomics (stwat, stdat), a store queue (STQ) consisting of sixteen 64-byte store gather stations is provided.
 The store gather stations are shared across the four core threads and hardware prevents any thread from blocking other threads in the store queue.
 A pair of 64-byte stations can “pair” together to gather up to 128 bytes.